Perverse sheaves on symmetric products of the plane: A -category and its decategorification

-\begin{proposition} The $1$-morphisms ${}_\nu\bI_\mu$, $z_*$, $\langle V\rangle$ generate all $1$-morphisms in $\cC_{[n]}$ in the sense that any object of $\hom(\lambda,\mu)$ is isomorphic to a direct sum of compositions of these generators.
-Furthermore, the relations of Proposition \ref{prop:categorical relations} completely determine the composition law (up to isomorphism). \end{proposition} \begin{proof} Any sheaf on $[\fS_\nu \backslash \fS_n / \fS_\mu]$ is a direct sum of its restriction to each double coset, so for the first statement it is enough to express a $1$-morphism $F \in \hom_{[w]}(\mu,\nu)$ supported on a double coset $[w]$ in terms of these generators.
-But such a $1$-morphism corresponds to a representation $W$ of $\fS_{\nu\wedge w\mu}$, and it is easy to see that we have an isomorphism
+With respect to the normal form \eqref{eqn:double coset sheaf}, the relations of Proposition \ref{prop:categorical relations} completely determine the composition law on $1$-morphisms. \end{proposition} \begin{proof} An object $F$ of $\hom(\mu,\nu)$ is a sheaf on $[\fS_\nu \backslash \fS_n / \fS_\mu]$, so it splits as a direct sum of its restriction to double cosets.
+The restriction to the double coset $[w]$ corresponds to a representation $V_w$ of $\fS_{\nu\wedge w\mu}$, giving the isomorphism \eqref{eqn:double coset sheaf}.

-To show that the relations of Proposition \ref{prop:categorical relations} determine the composition, it is enough to show that the composition of an expression of the form \eqref{eqn:double coset sheaf} with each of the three types of generators can be transformed using those relations into a direct sum of expressions of the same form.
+To show that our relations determine the composition of $1$-morphisms expressed in the form \eqref{eqn:double coset sheaf}, it is enough to show that the composition of a summand with each of the three types of generators can be transformed using those relations into an expression of the form \eqref{eqn:double coset sheaf}.

-If we compose on the left by a morphism $z_*$, the relations (b), (c), and (f) allow it to pass through to the right and combine with $w_*$, resulting in an expression which is again of the form \eqref{eqn:double coset sheaf}.
+If we compose on the left by a $1$-morphism $z_*$, the relations (b), (c), and (f) allow it to pass through to the right and combine with $w_*$, resulting in an expression which is again of the same form, but with $\nu$ replaced by $z\nu$ and $V$ replaced by ${}^zV$.
 This also means that we can and will assume that $w$ is the identity in the remaining computations.